Department of Obstetrics & Gynaecology

 • 4.
 Saini S, Chaudhury AR, Divyaveer S, Maurya P, Sircar D, Dasgupta S, Sen D, Bandyopadhyay S, Pandey R. The changing face of pregnancy-related acute kidney injury from eastern part of India: A hospital-based, prospective, observational study.
 Saudi J Kidney Dis Transpl.
 2020 Mar-Apr;31(2):493-502.

-• Dr. Ankita Pal
+• Dr. Vaishali

 Assistant Professor